Govt may have to apply more subsidies to keep prime HDB flats affordable: Desmond Lee

 The minister's latest announcement comes after he previously acknowledged the "lottery effect" of HDB flats in prime areas, which may result in a "likely windfall" for those who sell government-subsidised BTO flats on the resale market.

-Separately, according to data released on Thursday by real estate portal SRX, the number of HDB resale flats sold for S$1 million or more has hit a new high, following 13 transactions done in November 2020.
+According to data released by real estate portal SRX on Thursday, the number of HDB resale flats sold for S$1 million or more has hit a new high, following 13 transactions done in November 2020.
 The 72 million-dollar flats sold compare to 64 such units for the whole of last year.

+SRX's flash estimates for November also show that HDB resale prices rose for the fifth consecutive month, though the volume of transactions dipped.

 BT is now on Telegram!